-Great Bear Lodge, a top place for grizzly bear viewing, is accessed via a 30 minute float plane out of Port Hardy at the northern tip of Vancouver Island.
+Great Bear Lodge, a top place for grizzly bear viewing in British Columbia, is accessed via a 30-minute float plane out of Port Hardy at the northern tip of Vancouver Island.
 You land on Smith Inlet, then maneuver up to a floating dock adjacent to the lodge smack dab in the middle of true Canadian wilderness.